 How Fast Should Your RAM Be?

-While the capacity is definitely the most important factor to keep in mind when buying RAM, speed can’t be overlooked either.
+While the memory capacity is definitely the most important factor to keep in mind when buying RAM, speed can’t be overlooked either.

 When it comes to RAM, the speed is expressed in Hertz, much like the clock speed of a CPU or GPU.
 The higher the clock speed, the higher the data transfer rates supported by the RAM module.
 Today, you’ll encounter DDR4 RAM modules with clock speeds that range anywhere from 2133 MHz to a whopping 5100 MHz, but most mainstream DDR4 sticks are confined to the 2133-3600 MHz range.